pckts/GroupPolicy-DetectTeamViewerInstalls/readme.txt

 False = No TeamViewer detected
 True  = TeamViewer detected

-7. Use this data to report back to the customer
-NOTE: Procedure as defined in official Trusted Advisor notice from here on out

 #=============# Scenario  TWO #=============#
 # Devices are managed with Microsoft Intune #
 #=================# CLOUD #=================#